MarkAustinGrow/Coral_server/coral_client.md

 // Send a message to a thread
 function sendMessage(threadId, content, mentions = []) {
+  // For tool calls, use the base URL without the /sse suffix const baseUrl = serverUrl.replace("/sse", "");
   const message = {
     type: "tool_call",
     tool: "send_message",